device-management-toolkit/docs/docs/GetStarted/Cloud/manageDevice.md

 ## Next steps

-After successfully deploying the Open AMT Cloud Toolkit microservices and client, explore other tools and topics in the Open AMT Cloud Toolkit architecture:
+After successfully deploying the Device Management Toolkit microservices and client, explore other tools and topics in the Device Management Toolkit architecture:

 ### REST API Calls
 Learn how to send commands to AMT devices with the curl-based REST API tutorial.
 Generate a JWT token for Authorization and construct an API call to get a list of devices.